 On its Northern flank runs Rio Fitz Roy and its Southern one there is Rio Tunel.
 Carrying on further West, you would reach the impressive Cerro Solo, but that is alpine climbing, and no longer hiking.

-Loma del Pliegue Tumbado does not have anything spectacular and is far from being as marvellous as its neighbors, among others Cerro Torre and Cerro Fitz Roy.
+Loma del Pliegue Tumbado does not have anything spectacular and is far from being as marvelous as its neighbors, among others Cerro Torre and Cerro Fitz Roy.

-However it provides you with the best view on these mountains.
-It also gives a chance to see them from the South / South-East side, as the usual hike will take you to see from their East side.
+However, it provides you with the best view on these mountains.
+It also gives a chance to see them from the South / South-East side, as the usual hike will take you to see from their Eastside.
+Hikers usually go to Laguna Torre or Laguna de los Tres to enjoy the view.
+This viewpoint is even better!

 Should you have only one day in El Chalten, rush there, have a picnic on top and come back with hundreds of pictures.